deepanshs/mrsimulator/docs/installation/pip.rst

 PIP is a package manager for Python packages and is included with python version 3.4 and higher.
-PIP is the easiest way to install python packages.
+PIP is the easiest way to install Python packages.
 Install the package using pip as follows,

 .. code-block:: bash